Harlow Dental Family & Cosmetic Dentistry

 When pain strikes, you need care you can count on ASAP.
 At Harlow Dental, you’ll find an expert, experienced local dental team ready to help the same day you call.
 Dr. Harlow keeps time open daily for urgent appointments.
 Whether you wake up with sudden tooth pain or experience trauma from an accident, you’ll be seen quickly, often within a matter of hours.

-Gentle, Same-Day Dental Care in Charlotte, NC
+Schedule Same-Day Pain Relief in Charlotte, NC

-Emergency visits can be stressful, but fortunately they don’t have to be painful.
+Emergency visits can be stressful, but fortunately, they don’t have to be painful.
 Harlow Dental’s calm, compassionate approach ensures you stay comfortable while receiving effective, lasting care.
 From advanced numbing techniques to stress-free communication, your comfort is our top priority!

 If you’re in Charlotte, NC, and dealing with sudden tooth pain, don’t wait!
 Contact Dr. Justin Harlow and the caring and helpful Harlow Dental team for same-day pain relief and emergency care.